brookssime/VoogaSalad-CS308/DESIGN.md

 Sunjeev Devulapalli

 #Introduction
-Through this final project, Team Tuff Wizard is trying to create a final project that is a game engine that allows aspiring game designers to create Tower Defense games.
+Through this final project, Team Tuff Wizard is trying to create a game engine that allows aspiring game designers to create Tower Defense games.
 Tower Defense games are games in which the user must defend a base of some sort from "waves" of enemies that enter the playing field and seek to reach and destroy the base.
 This base is defended by setting up "towers" along the designated path that can then destroy these waves of enemies.
 As levels progress, the path often doesn't change, but towers can be upgraded, more dangerous enemies appear, and more enemies will attack the base.

 This genre is unique because games often don't differ drastically in method of play.
 Big changes occur when a level's path is set up differently, but, otherwise, much of the gameplay is the same.
 Some things that our design will have to account for are the possibility of many different enemy types, different towers, the option of a store, and the Game Authoring Environment to handle all of this variety.
 While gameplay may not be drastically different, there is still a great deal of variety that our design will have to be able to account for, and that is very important to keep in mind moving forward.
 The game should also be able to support different timing of the waves of enemies, different movement for the enemies, and some kind of overall currency and resource system.